prism2001/finity/README.md

 ## Compatibility

 - Tested with Jellyfin 10.10.7 and later
-- Works across desktop and mobile interfaces
+- At the moment, primarily designed for desktop/web.
+Works on mobile devices, but a few things will look different - mobile needs some more work
 - Not guaranteed to be compatible with unofficial forks or third-party clients
+- **Not supported** on older browsers or Jellyfin versions.
+If you are using out-of-date software, I will not provide support for you.

 ---

 ## Special Thanks

-MakD's [Jellyfin-Media-Bar](https://github.com/MakD/Jellyfin-Media-Bar) was kind of the catalyst that inspired me to start making this theme.
+MakD's [Jellyfin-Media-Bar](https://github.com/MakD/Jellyfin-Media-Bar) inspired me to start making this theme, as I wanted my own styling to go with it.
 Additionally, some design choices are borrowed from [Jamfin](https://github.com/JamsRepos/Jamfin) and [Glassmorphism](https://github.com/alexyle/jellyfin-theme).

 ## License